Malaysian passport: Regular international passport

 The regular international passport (Malay: pasport antarabangsa) is the ordinary passport issued to Malaysian citizens for international travel.
 It features a red cover.

 The regular international passport has incorporated biometric features since 1998.
 The biometric passport contains an 8 kB microchip which was developed by a Malaysian technology firm, IRIS Corporation.
 In February 2010, the passport was updated to comply with the ICAO standard on biometric and machine-readable passports, while the pages in a 32-page passport was increased to 48 pages.
 Beginning April 2013, the passport underwent another round of updating by introducing a polycarbonate sheet that holds the passport bearer's information.
 The information is laser engraved into the polycarbonate sheet for added security, including a hologram mini-photo of the passport bearer.
 With this the passport now holds 50 pages instead of 48 pages.
 There is no more 64 pages option since 2011.
 A redesign of the passport's interior pages along with new security features was launched on 15 November 2017.

 A 50-page ICAO e-passport valid for five years costs RM200.
 Senior citizens, children below 12 years old, Hajj pilgrims, and students below 21 years old with proof to study abroad are entitled to half price from normal price.
 Disabled people are entitled to have their passports issued free of charge.

 Previously, a 50-page ICAO e-passport valid for two years was available for RM100.
 On 15 January 2015, the two-year passport option was scrapped in conjunction with the announcement that reduced the normal five-year passport issuance fee from RM300 to RM200.

-Document In Lieu of Internal Travel Document (IMM.114) given to West Malaysian citizens entering the state of Sabah using Malaysian identity card for social and business visits.
-The form must be returned to the immigration officer upon departure from Sabah.
+Starting from 1 July 2026, Malaysians can also choose the ten-year passport for a fee of RM350.

 The passport is also used by citizens from Peninsular Malaysia to enter the East Malaysian states of Sabah and Sarawak, as these two states have autonomy in immigration affairs.
 However, citizens travelling directly from Peninsular Malaysia may produce a Malaysian identity card, or birth certificate for children below 12 years, obtain a special immigration printout form (Document in Lieu of Internal Travel Document, IMM.114) at immigration counters for social/business visits up to 3 months, and keep the form until departure.

-As of July 2025, Malaysian passports were ranked 11th in the Henley Passport Index.
+As of May 2026, The Malaysian passport is ranked 6th in the Henley Passport Index and has a Passport Power Rank of 3 in the Passport Index.